-The academic progress of each graduate student is monitored on a regular basis by the School of Graduate Studies and Research, the student's advisor and/or the appropriate program director.
+The academic progress of each graduate student is monitored on a regular basis by the Graduate School, the student's advisor and/or the appropriate program or area director.
 A minimum grade point average of 3.0 is required to receive a master's degree.
-An accumulation of three grades of "C" quality work, or a single grade of "F", makes a graduate student ineligible to continue graduate studies or to receive a graduate degree at UNCP, and he/she will be dismissed.
-Excepted from this regulation are students readmitted by the Graduate Appeals Committee.
+An accumulation of three grades of C quality work, or a single grade of F, makes a graduate student ineligible to continue graduate studies or to receive a graduate degree at UNCP, and they will be dismissed.
+Excepted from this regulation are students granted an appeal to apply for readmission by the Graduate Appeals Committee.

-Progression in the MAT Program
+Continuation in the MAT Program

-The Mater of Arts in Teaching (MAT) program is designed as an interdisciplinary degree option within the Teacher Education Program.
+The Master of Arts in Teaching (MAT) program is designed as an interdisciplinary degree option within the Educator Preparation Program.
 The MAT is intended for graduates from accredited colleges or universities with an undergraduate major in humanities, sciences, or social sciences who have few, if any, formal courses in education.
-Upon completion of Phase I requirements and state mandated examinations, candidates will be eligible for a North Carolina Standards Professional I license, and upon successful completion of Phases I and II of the MAT program and state mandated examinations, recipients will be eligible for a North Carolina "M" level license.
+Upon successful completion of all coursework, an internship experience, and state mandated examinations, candidates will be eligible for a North Carolina Standard Initial Professional License.
 The MAT program is available only to those individuals who have not earned licensure and who are seeking licensure in the teaching field in which they wish to earn the degree.
-The program includes courses in teaching pedagogy and professional education as well as concentrated study in a content-specific area, for a total of 36-39 hours (hours vary by concentration).
+The program includes courses in Professional Studies, Content Pedagogy, and Content, for a total of 30 hours.
+Graduate grade expectations (above) apply in the MAT program.